Platform Deployment Modes¶

 “Invalid deployment mode”

 ValueError: Invalid ClickHouse deployment mode 'cluster'.
-Valid modes: cloud, local, server
+Valid modes: local, server

 Solution: Use one of the valid modes for the platform.